-- 1. Click the button PTZ in the lower-right corner of the PTZ setting interface; Or press the PTZ button on the front panel or click the PTZ Control icon in the quick setting bar to enter the PTZ setting menu in live view mode. - 2.
-Click the One-touch tab to show the one-touch function of the PTZ control.
+- Click the button PTZ in the lower-right corner of the PTZ setting interface; 1.
+Or press the PTZ button on the front panel or click the PTZ Control icon in the quick setting bar to enter the PTZ setting menu in live view mode. - Click the button to show the one-touch function of the PTZ control.